Past Pillars of Excellence

-Barry Bershad has been a high school basketball coach throughout the metro Detroit area for 48 years.
-For the past 15 years, he has been the Detroit Maccabi Head Coach, winning 2 gold, 4 silver, and 4 bronze medals.
-Barry received his BA Degree from Wayne State and taught physical education on the middle school level in the Detroit Public Schools for seven years.
-He was a four-year letterman winner on Detroit City Tennis Championship teams, two-years All-City Tennis, and State “C” Squash Champion.
-As head coach of the Jewish Community Center’s varsity basketball team for 34 years, he earned six Mid- West Championships and had three undefeated seasons.
-In addition to coaching at Roeper, Birmingham Groves, and Oak Park, Barry was the West Bloomfield High School head basketball coach for two years and assistant coach for six.
+Barry has been a high school basketball coach throughout the metro Detroit for 48 years.
+For 15 years, he had been the Detroit Maccabi head coach, winning two gold, four silver, and four bronze medals.
+Barry received his BA from Wayne State and taught middle school physical education in the Detroit Public Schools for seven years.
+He was a four-year letterman and winner on Detroit City Tennis Championship teams, two-years All-City Tennis, and State “C” Squash Champion.
+As head coach of the Jewish Community Center’s varsity basketball team for 34 years, he earned six Midwest Championships and had three undefeated seasons.
+In addition to coaching at Roeper, Birmingham Groves, and Oak Park, Barry was the West Bloomfield High School head basketball coach for two years and assistant for six.

-Howard Golding holds Bachelor of Science, Masters in Education, and Ed.
-Specialist degrees from Wayne State and taught physical education in the Oak Park School District for 41 years, coaching basketball for 28 years throughout the metro-Detroit area.
-As a Boys’ Varsity Head Coach, he compiled a record of 197 wins and 212 losses, winning the Metro-West Basketball Conference Championship in its charter season.
-Daily Tribune Coach of the Year, Coach of the Year Suburban Athletic Conference are just two of his awards, along with district championships and regional finalist status.
-His 1992-93 team was ranked #1 in Oakland County and #5 in the State.
+Howard holds a Bachelor of Science, Masters in education, and Education Specialist degrees from Wayne State, and taught physical education in the Oak Park School District for 41 years.
+He coached basketball for 28 years throughout metro Detroit.
+As a boys’ varsity head coach, he compiled a record of 197 wins and 212 losses, winning the Metro-West Basketball Conference Championship in its charter season.
+Daily Tribune Coach of the Year and Coach of the Year Suburban Athletic Conference are just two of his awards, along with district championships and regional finalist.
+His 1992-1993 team was ranked #1 in Oakland County and fifth in the State.
 He was an assistant coach at Schoolcraft College.
 Howard is a member of the Basketball Coaches Association of Michigan Varsity Century Club 100 Victories.
-He coached the Detroit Maccabi Basketball Team for 11 years.
-During those years, his teams won a Gold Medal in 1991, a Bronze Medal in 1995 and a Silver Medal in 1997.
+He coached the Detroit Maccabi basketball team for 11 years with his teams winning a gold medal in 1991, a bronze medal in 1995 and a silver medal in 1997.

 Burt Hurshe has officiated four sports – men’s and women’s basketball; football; baseball; and softball at the high school and collegiate levels – for 43 years.
 He taught physical education for 40 years, 31 of which were in the Southfield Public Schools where he also coached men’s and women’s basketball and baseball.
 Burt’s post season prestigious officiating assignments include regionals, quarterfinals, semis, and State championships on both the high school and college levels.
 He also reffed for the Michigan Semi-Pro Football League.
 Burt has been inducted into the Detroit Catholic League and Cooperstown Youth Baseball Halls of Fame, as well as the Detroit Public School Hall of Honor.
 He is a 2012 Detroit Metro American Softball Association 25 Year Award winner.

-Alan Kaczander taught in the Southfield Public Schools for 38 years, teaching physical education and receiving PTA Distinguished Teacher awards.
-He was the athletic director for 10 years and coached boys and girls basketball for 20 years and track for 15 years.
-During this time, he also coached boys and girls basketball at Southfield High for 7 years and girls softball at Lathrup High School for 10 years.
-Alan has officiated for over 45 years in Michigan in basketball, football and softball, officiating college basketball at the division II and III levels in Michigan, Ohio, and Indiana, and in high school, officiating numerous district, regional and quarter-final championship games and state championship games in football and softball.
-In addition, Alan has been involved with coaching and administering the Maccabi games since their inception.
+Alan taught in the Southfield Public Schools for 38 years, teaching physical education and receiving PTA Distinguished Teacher awards.
+He was the athletic director for 10 years, coached boys and girls basketball for 20 years, and track for 15 years.
+During this time, he also coached boys and girls basketball at Southfield High for seven years and girls softball at Southfield-Lathrup High School for 10 years.
+Alan has officiated for more than 46 years in basketball, football and softball, officiating college basketball at the Division II and III levels in Michigan, Ohio, and Indiana; and in high school, officiating numerous district, regional and quarter-final championship and state championship games in football and softball.
+In addition, Alan has been involved with coaching and administering the Maccabi games since its inception.

-Rick Kaczander has been a high school basketball, football, and softball coach and referee throughout the tri-county area for 29 years.
-For the past nine years, he has been the athletic director at Akiva Hebrew Day School.
-Prior, he was a counselor at Henry Ford High School, as well as a resource room teacher in Inkster.
-Rick’s accomplishments are many, including being the 1981 Michigan State Squash Doubles Champion and Singles runner-up and refereeing the State High School Basketball Tournament in 1990.
-His record in Maccabi include: being Assistant Coach on the Gold Medal Maccabi Basketball Team in 1992 and 2005 Coach of the Bronze Medal Maccabi Basketball Team.
+Rick has been a high school basketball, football, and softball coach and referee throughout the tri-county area for 30 years.
+For the past ten years, he has been the athletic director at Akiva Hebrew Day School.
+Previously, he was a counselor at Henry Ford High School, as well as a resource room teacher in Inkster.
+Rick’s accomplishments include the 1981 Michigan State Squash Doubles Champion and Singles Runner-Up, and refereeing the State High School Basketball Tournament in 1990 (There is something missing here.
+Almost every official referees in the state tournament.
+Did he do a championship or other big game?).
+His record in the Maccabi Games include being named Assistant Coach on the Gold Medal Basketball Team in 1992, and 2005 Coach of the Bronze Medal Basketball Team.
 He umpired the Girls Catholic League Championship Game in 2007 and State Quarter Final Girls Softball in 2009 and 2012.

 2013 Pillars of Excellence